taylorSando/docs/documentation/application-overview.md

 [[:value [:a :b] 42]]
 ```

-It is easy to understand the creation of structure and how to add values
+It is easy to understand the creation of nodes, and how to add values
-to nodes.
+and attrs to nodes.
 Transforms are a little bit harder.

 ```clojure
 [:transform-enable [:a :b]